Atry/ReactToBindingHtml.scala/README.md

 - [BindingHtmlToReact](https://www.javadoc.io/page/com.yang-bo/bindinghtmltoreact_sjs1_3/latest/com/yang_bo/BindingHtmlToReact$.html) - an adapter for inserting an `@html` literal or an `html"..."` interpolation into a React component.
 - [BindingReactToReact](https://www.javadoc.io/page/com.yang-bo/bindingreacttoreact_sjs1_3/latest/com/yang_bo/BindingReactToReact$.html) - an adapter for using [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala)'s `.bind` data-binding in React virtual DOM.

+With the help of the adapters, you will be able to reuse existing React components while getting rid of React hooks or `setState` by managing your app's states in Binding.scala.

 ## Getting Started

 ```sbt